 You can pick and choose the files and folders you want to backup if you don't need to back up the whole computer, and recovery options let you hand pick files if you don't need to recover everything too.

 Customisable backup plans let you choose how often you want to back up fully, and let you backup the most important files more regularly.

 Plus, the backup will run in the background to make sure that you're not disturbed while you're working.

 The backup features end-to-end encryption to keep it safe and secure, and you can search for backed up files both on your machine and in the cloud to recover them at any time and any place.

-Recent updates in the 2018 and 2019 iterations of Acronis True Image include ransomware protection, active disk cloning, along with Backup Statistics, Activity logs and the all-in-one recovery tool called Survival Kit.
+Recent updates in 2019 iterations of Acronis True Image include ransomware protection, active disk cloning, along with Backup Statistics, Activity logs and the all-in-one recovery tool called Survival Kit.